 The only access to the back yard, without removing significant amounts of other landscaping, is through a 3′ wide gate.
 I’m hoping you can offer some advise, as my husband keeps threatening to fire up the chainsaw.
 Thanks.

 Answer: Ponytail Palm is one of my favorite palm trees and I would be very sad to see it being chopped.
 Definitely try to save it.
-If the palm is over 30 gallon you will need some kind of heavy equipment, like tractor or a crane.
-It sound like there is not good entrance into the back yard for the machines.
+If the palm is over 30 gallons you will need some kind of heavy equipment, like a tractor or a crane.
+It sounds like there is not a good entrance into the back yard for the machines.

 Start by removing 1/2 of the leaves from the palm.
 Also, tie the fronds together.
 Next, get the soil moist prior to digging it out.
 Palm roots extend as far as the leaves of the palm.
 When digging, leave about 2-3 feet around the trunk and down.
 After lifting the palm, plant it as soon as possible.

 Make sure roots don’t dry out in between digging and planting.
-You can wrap it with some damp tarp.
-Be very careful not to damage too much roots and the bark.
+You can wrap it with a damp tarp.
+Be very careful not to damage too many roots and the bark.
 I wrote a very detailed step-by-step article on transplanting palm tree from one location to another.

 Question: I am in Coastal NC and have a mature palm in front yard.
 It has been doing very well for the past 5-6 years until now.
 We are in a drought situation and I was out of town for 2 weeks, with no one watering it.
 I realize that is probably the problem.

 My question is: will simply going back to watering regularly save this palm or do I need to take extra measures?
 Some of the palms on the top are turning brown and the rest of the palms are still green but kind of droopy.
 I am not sure of the species, but it has the palms that look like a fan/or an open hand.
 Any suggestions?
 Thanks.